joshuarbruce/joshuarbruce.github.io/_posts/2017-04-05-getting-doe-patents.md

 require(xml2)
 </pre>

 These packages make it simple to download and reformat the raw <a href="https://en.wikipedia.org/wiki/XML" target="blank">XML files</a> from the DoE API.
 To get a sense of what this data looks like, we can download and inspect a single record.
-The base text of the API call is: <code>ht<i></i>tps://ww<i></i>w.osti.g<i></i>ov/doepatents/doepatentsxml?</code>, to which we add <code>nrows=1&page=0</code>, telling the API we only want the first result of however many pages are avaialable.
+The base text of the API call is: <code>ht<i></i>tps://ww<i></i>w.osti.g<i></i>ov/doepatents/doepatentsxml?</code>, to which we add <code>nrows=1&page=0</code>, telling the API we only want the first result of however many pages are available.
 In order to make sense of the results, we will also parse the XML results...

 <?prettify?>
 <pre class="prettyprint lang-r">